bitburner-official/bitburner-src/markdown/bitburner.singularity.softreset.md

 RAM cost: 5 GB \* 16/4/1

-This function performs the same reset as when you install Augmentations, but it can be performed even when you don't have Augmentations queued.
-If you do have Augmentations queued, it will install them.
+Performs the same reset as when you install Augmentations.
+This can be used even when no Augmentations are queued.
+Installs any queued Augmentations.